 2. Create Buyer Persona Profiles

-Personas are created based on real data about existing customers and include customer demographics, attitudes, concerns, goals, motivations, and behavioral patterns.
+Personas are created based on real data about existing constituents and include demographics, attitudes, concerns, goals, motivations, and behavioral patterns.

-By understanding your ideal customer, you can align marketing strategies to achieve your goals.
-By staying current with how your ideal customers are, you can turn new customers into long‑term relationships as well.
+By understanding your ideal constituent, you can align marketing strategies to achieve your goals.
+By staying current with your ideal personas, you can turn new constituents into long‑term relationships as well.

 3. Focus on Content